Brown Sugar Honey Apple Pie

 - Honey: I use organic raw honey both inside this apple pie and for the pie wash.
 My favorite pie wash is a 1 to 1 ratio of honey and water.
 This creates a golden brown crust with a slightly sweet flavor that I am obsessed with!

 - Cinnamon: I use organic Korintje cinnamon.
 Check out my post the Best Cinnamon to Bake With for more info on the different varieties of cinnamon.
+You can also use other spices if you prefer, allspice or nutmeg will work if that's all you have.

 - Cornstarch: I use organic cornstarch in the filling.
 This helps solidify the sugars in the oven so you don't get a soggy pie crust or have fruit juices run out.
 If you are avoiding corn, use tapioca, arrowroot or potato starch instead.